-And the thought that first you have to go through hell in order to get yourself to a better place emotionally, brought me a sense of peace as I knew that it’s not going to last forever.
+And the thought that first, you have to go through hell to get yourself to a better place emotionally, brought me a sense of peace as I knew that it’s not going to last forever.
 Everything gets better with time.

 #2.
 Friends Versus Friendly

 There is a difference between staying friends and be friendly and nice to each other after the break up especially if you have mutual friends and there is little chance to avoid each other when you go and socialize.
 It is up to you which route you choose.